 Estimate the number and type of families that will benefit from the proposed activities 11 formerly chronically homeless households.
 Location Description 5 Olympus Place, Naperville, IL Planned Activities Provide supportive services to residents.
-3 Project Name Illinois Independent Living Center - Apartment Acquisition/Rehabilitation Target Area City of Naperville Goals Supported Affordable Rental Housing Needs Addressed Housing Funding CDBG: \$125,000 Description A total of \$125,000 will be used to acquire and rehabilitate one 2-bedroom unit for use as a permanently affordable rental unit in an apartment building providing affordable, accessible housing to low and moderate-income disabled homeowners and renters.
-Approximately \$100,000 will be used to acquire the unit (subject to results of an appraisal) and \$25,000 will be used to rehabilitate the unit.
-Target Date 3/31/22 3/31/22 Estimate the number and type of families that will benefit from the proposed activities One low- or moderate-income household whose members have severe physical disabilities.
-Location Description Katharine Manor Apartments, 1141 Iroquois, Naperville, IL Planned Activities Acquire one 2-bedroom apartment.
-Rehabilitate the apartment, including renovation of the kitchen, bathroom and doors.
-4 Project Name Little Friends, Inc. - CILA Rehabilitation Target Area City of Naperville Goals Supported Special Needs Housing and Supportive Services Needs Addressed Housing Funding CDBG: \$58,000
+3 Project Name DuPage PADS - Building (Motel) Acquisition for Interim Housing Center Target Area City of Naperville Goals Supported Homeless Housing and Supportive Services Needs Addressed Extremely Low-Income, At-Risk, and Homeless Hhlds.
+Funding CDBG: \$200,000 Description A total of \$200,000 will be used support the acquisition of a building (Hotel) for use as an Interim Housing Center for homeless persons.
+Target Date 3/31/2023 Estimate the number and type of families that will benefit from the proposed activities Approximately 450 homeless persons per year, including both families and individuals.
+Location Description 1113 Butterfield Road, Lisle, IL 60515 (former Red Roof Inn) Planned Activities 1.
+Acquire a building (hotel) for use as an interim housing center.
+4 Project Name Illinois Independent Living Center - Apartment Acquisition Target Area City of Naperville Goals Supported Affordable Rental Housing Needs Addressed Extremely Low-Income, At-Risk, and Homeless Hhlds.
+Funding CDBG: \$32,400 Description A total of \$32,400 will be used support the acquisition of a two-bedroom apartment as affordable rental housing for persons with disabilities.
+Target Date 3/31/2023

-Description A total of \$58,000 in CDBG funds will be used to rehabilitate a Community Integrated Living Arrangement (CILA) home providing housing for 4 disabled adults by renovating the kitchen, installing a drain tile foundation system and upgrading 2 bathrooms to full compliance with the Americans with Disabilities Act (ADA).
-Target Date 3/31/22 Estimate the number and type of families that will benefit from the proposed activities Four (4) severely disabled adults.
-Location Description 760 South Washington, Naperville, IL Planned Activities 1.
-Renovate Kitchen.
-2. Install Drain Tile Foundation System.
-3. Upgrade two bathrooms to ADA compliance.
-5 Project Name Loaves & Fishes CARES Program - Emergency Financial Assistance Target Area City of Naperville Goals Supported Non-Housing Community Development: Homeless Needs Addressed Non-Housing Community Development Needs Funding CDBG: \$65,600 Description A total of \$65,500 in CDBG funds will be used to provide Homelessness Prevention/Emergency Assistance Program for individuals and families at high risk of homelessness.
+Estimate the number and type of families that will benefit from the proposed activities One extremely low- or low-income household consisting of 1 or 2 persons, at least one of whom has severe physical disabilities.
+Location Description Katharine Manor Apartments, 1141 Iroquois, Naperville, IL Planned Activities 1.
+Acquire one 2-bedroom apartment (Unit 215).
+5 Project Name Little Friends, Inc. - CILA Rehabilitation Target Area City of Naperville Goals Supported Affordable Rental Housing Needs Addressed Extremely Low-Income, At-Risk, and Homeless Hhlds (persons with disabilities).
+Funding CDBG: \$15,000 Description A total of \$15,000 in CDBG funds will be used to rehabilitate a Community Integrated Living Arrangement (CILA) group home housing 4 adults with severe disabilities.
+Target Date 3/31/2023 Estimate the number and type of families that will benefit from the proposed activities Four (4) extremely low- or low-income individuals with severe intellectual/developmental disabilities.
+Location Description 123 Cedarbrook Road, Naperville, IL Planned Activities Rehabilitate one CILA home.
+6 Project Name Loaves & Fishes CARES Program - Emergency Financial Assistance Target Area City of Naperville Goals Supported Non-Housing Community Development: Homeless Needs Addressed Extremely Low-Income, At-Risk, and Homeless Hhlds.
+Funding CDBG: \$68,000 Description A total of \$68,000 in CDBG funds will be used to provide Homelessness Prevention/Emergency Assistance Program for individuals and families at high risk of homelessness.
 Provides emergency financial assistance to cover rent, mortgage, and utility payments.
 Agency work with clients to connect them to other resources.
-Target Date 3/31/22 Estimate the number and type of families that will benefit from the proposed activities Approximately 70 low- and moderate-income households comprised of approximately 280 persons.
-Location Description To be determined.
-Planned Activities Provide temporary rent, mortgage, and/or utility payments to prevent recipients from becoming homeless.
-Provide counseling to resolve financial issues and access benefits.